Better Place (company): Similar projects

 A number of companies have announced plans to install charging station networks.
 In France, Électricité de France (EDF) and Toyota announced plans to provide recharging points for PHEVs on roads, streets and parking lots.
 EDF also announced a partnership with Elektromotive, Ltd. to install 250 new charging points over six months from October 2007 in London and elsewhere in the UK.
 Coulomb Technologies was aiming to deploy its ChargePoint charging station network throughout the USA.

 In March 2009, Tesla Motors announced a partnership to deploy battery swap stations among their existing Supercharger network to service their Model S platform cars.
 Tesla abandoned battery swapping citing low demand.

 The Nation-E's Angel Car system is a portable unit, containing a lithium-ion battery, that stores energy and is used as an emergency charger for electric cars that run out of power.
 It designed to be a solution to "range anxiety" without the deployment of extensive new infrastructure, and provides fast-charging services for all known Evs equipped with a fast-charging socket, including hybrid cars.

+On 22nd June 2026 Octopus Energy announced "Swaptopus" in a partnership with CATL to swap batteries for electric trucks with the first swapping station due online in 2027.